arista-netdevops-community/ansible-cvp-avd-toi/labs/lab02-ansible-template-mgt/README.md

 ## About

-Basic commands to test ansible template management.
+Basic commands to test ansible template management

 ## Execute lab